the FUELING CREATIVITY in education podcast

 Season 9, Episode 12 | 39 min

-The Four Ps of Technology and Learning with Dr. Leo Burd
+Scratch and MIT’s Five Ps of Technology and Learning

-Season 10, Episode 11 Nature Knows Best: Teaching Creativity Through Biomimicry with Billy Almon "And it's really this ancestral practice that we as humans have been performing since time immemorial, that the indigenous people have perfected this since the dawn of...
+Season 10, Episode 11 Nature Knows Best: Teaching Creativity Through Biomimicry "And it's really this ancestral practice that we as humans have been performing since time immemorial, that the indigenous people have perfected this since the dawn of time that has become...

 subscribe for our Extra Fuel newsletter